 Attendance & Absences

 Students are expected to attend all classes as attendance is an integral aspect of enhancing academic success.
 Requirements for attendance and class participation are established by the instructor in each course.
-Instructors are responsible for informing students about their attendance policy at the beginning of each course.
 Students are responsible for all material and information covered in classes missed.
 Students are expected to carefully consult individual course syllabi for course-specific attendance policies, as they may vary by class.

 It is not unusual for students residing in Suffolk County or in other Massachusetts counties to be summoned to serve as trial jurors.
 Jury service, on a short-term basis, can provide students with a good opportunity to fulfill one of their important responsibilities as members of the community.
 Suffolk University supports students in their fulfillment of this civic duty.